5 Ways to Use Location Technology in Logistics

 These movements generate time and location data that, when analyzed with related data to the movement such as sales information or stock levels, can provide valuable insights and information that are sure to improve the effectiveness of any enterprise.

-We’ll examine five innovative ways developers can use TomTom mapping APIs and SDKs to provide more effective planning, visualization, insights, and information in the field of logistics
+We’ll examine five ways developers can use TomTom location data to provide more effective planning, visualization, insights, and information in the field of logistics.

 1. Sales and Marketing

-Where do your customers come from?
-Do some research on your customer base, set up heat maps using the TomTom Maps SDK for Web to show their locations, and then drop in some map markers to show where your offices or distribution centers are located.
-This will help you find gaps in your service before a competitor does.
+In sales and marketing, customer location is a key demographic to track.
+Understanding your customer base allows you to better sell your products for them.
+Setting up heat maps using the TomTom Maps SDK for Web to show their locations, and then drop in some map markers to show where your offices or distribution centers are located will help you find gaps in your service before a competitor does.

 Try the sample here for Clustering techniques to help determine where you should locate resources such as fire departments or service centers to provide even coverage across a city.
 These techniques can also help you to map sales territories or plan new offices.